Wage Calculator

 How is the additional CGT estimate calculated?

-The calculator works out the taxable capital gain, adds it to your other annual income, then reruns the site's tax engine.
+The calculator works out the taxable capital gain under the method you picked, adds it to your other annual income, then reruns the site's tax engine.
 The extra tax shown is the difference between tax with the gain and tax without it.
+In Compare mode the calculator runs both methods on the same inputs and shows the difference in additional tax.

 When does the 50% CGT discount apply?